Garnet Brooks: Teaching

-Honours
+Personal life and honours

-In 2019 Brooks was posthumously inducted by the Forest City London Music Awards into the London Music Hall of Fame (in London, Ontario).
+Brooks married his second wife, Paulette (who he married in 1998) and had at least two children and four grandchildren.
+He died in Regina on July 21, 2009, predeceased by his parents and his first wife, Delores.
+In 2019 he was posthumously inducted by the Forest City London Music Awards into the London Music Hall of Fame (in London, Ontario).

-Death

-Brooks died in Regina on July 21, 2009.
-He was predeceased by his parents and his first wife, Delores, and survived by his second wife, Paulette (who he married in 1998), two children, and four grandchildren.